phongduong/my-portfolio/data/posts/path-resolve-nodejs.md

 const path = require("path")
 ```

 It receives a sequence of paths.
 The sequence is processed from right to left.
-The subsequent `path` is prepended until an absolute path is constructed.
+The subsequent paths are prepended until an absolute path is constructed.

 ```javascript
 path.resolve("/path1", "/path2", "path3")